-Investment Instrument Minimum Credit Criteria Use Max % of total Investments Max Maturity Period Term Deposits - other Local Authorities (maturities in excess of 1 year) N/A In-house 50% 3 years Term Deposits - Banks and Building Societies (maturities in excess of 1 year) Short-term F1+, Long-term AA- In-house and Fund Managers 50% inhouse; 100% External Funds 3 years Structured Products (e.g. Callable deposits, range accruals, snowballs, escalators etc.) Short-term F1+, Long-term AA- In-house and Fund Managers 50% in- house; 100% External Funds 3 years UK Government Gilts with maturities in excess of 1 year N/A In-house and Fund Managers 50% in- house; 100% External Funds 5 years in- house, 10 years fund managers Bonds issued by Multilateral Development Banks AAA In-house and Fund Managers 50% in- house; 100% External Fund 25 years teria total Investments Maturity Period In-house and Fund Managers 50% in- house; 100% External Fund 5 years in- house In-house and Fund Managers 50% In- house; 100% External Funds Pooled Funds do not have a defined maturity date In-house on a buy and hold basis.
-Fund Managers 50% in- house; 100% External Funds 5 year in- house, 30 years fund managers • 50% in- house; 100% External Funds 3 years In-house and Fund Managers 50% in- house; 100% External Funds 20 years n ation e Leader e Cabinet er for 50% In-house 5 years In-house and Fund Managers In-house and Fund Managers In-house on a buy and hold basis.
-Fund Managers In-house and Fund Managers In-house and Fund Managers In-house and Fund Managers In-house and Fund house; 100% External Fund In-house and Fund house; 100% External Funds In-house and Fund house; 100% External Funds In-house on a buy and hold basis.
-External Funds In-house and Fund house; 100% External Funds In-house 50% in-house; 100% External Funds
+Investment Instrument Minimum Credit Criteria Use Max % of total Investments Max Maturity Period Term Deposits - other Local Authorities (maturities in excess of 1 year) N/A In-house 50% 3 years Term Deposits - Banks and Building Societies (maturities in excess of 1 year) Short-term F1+, Long-term AA- In-house and Fund Managers 50% in- house; 100% External Funds 3 years Structured Products (e.g. Callable deposits, range accruals, snowballs, escalators etc.) Short-term F1+, Long-term AA- In-house and Fund Managers 50% in- house; 100% External Funds 3 years UK Government Gilts with maturities in excess of 1 year N/A In-house and Fund Managers 50% inhouse; 100% External Funds 5 years in- house, 10 years fund managers Bonds issued by Multilateral Development Banks AAA In-house and Fund Managers 50% in- house; 100% External Fund 25 years

+Investment Instrument Minimum Credit Criteria Use Max % of total Investments Max Maturity Period Bonds issued by a financial institution which is guaranteed by the UK Government AA In-house and Fund Managers 50% in- house; 100% External Fund 5 years in- house Collective Investment Schemes 4 but which are not credit rated N/A In-house and Fund Managers 50% In- house; 100% External Funds Pooled Funds do not have a defined maturity date Sovereign Bond Issues AAA In-house on a buy and hold basis.
+Fund Managers 50% in- house; 100% External Funds 5 year in- house, 30 years fund managers Reverse Repurchase Agreements - maturity in excess of 1 year, or/and counterparty not of high credit quality.
+Minimum long term rating of A- In-house and Fund Managers 50% in- house; 100% External Funds 3 years Covered Bonds AAA In-house and Fund Managers 50% in- house; 100% External Funds 20 years Registered Providers As agreed by TMST in consultation with the Leader and the Cabinet Member for Finance In-house 50% In-house 5 years